bishopb/collatz/README.md

-# collatz
+# bishopb/collatz
-Software to investigate the 3n+1 problem
+Software to investigate the 3n+1 problem.